arcnmx/screenstub/README.md

 # screenstub

-An alternative approach to a software KVM for VFIO passthrough that aims to work much like [LookingGlass](https://github.com/gnif/LookingGlass) but without relaying frames.
+An alternative approach to a software KVM switch for GPU passthrough that aims to appear much like [LookingGlass](https://github.com/gnif/LookingGlass) but without relaying frames.

 `screenstub` uses [DDC/CI](https://en.wikipedia.org/wiki/Display_Data_Channel)
 to switch monitor inputs when its window is visible and/or in focus.
 It is